 Most people, when shown how their actions support cruelty and given options, will make compassionate choices.
 How else would PETA have all but obliterated cosmetics testing on animals, ignited an explosion of vegan options at grocery stores and restaurants, started a fur-free revolution, and forced SeaWorld to end its sordid orca-breeding program and to stop allowing trainers to stand on dolphins’ faces and backs?
 We wouldn’t have—not without the willingness of supporters and activists to challenge bigotry always and in all ways, even (or perhaps especially) when they were just witnesses and not victims.

 “[T]here comes a time when one must take a position that is neither safe, nor politic, nor popular but he must take it because conscience tells him it is right,” Dr. King said.

-Dr. King summoned up great courage, and so must we if we are to heed his call.
-We know that animal rights is a cause just as important as other struggles for social justice.
+Dr. King summoned up his courage and did and said what was right.
+We must do that, too, if we are to heed his call.
+Animal rights is not some poor cousin of other rights movements any more than women’s rights is a lower cause than others.
+All struggles to achieve social justice are equally important to support.
 “The ultimate tragedy is not the oppression and cruelty by the bad people but the silence over that by the good people,” said Dr. King.
 In his honor and for those who are oppressed, speak out against all forms of discrimination—often and with pride.